pzlav/NGR-Test-Assigment-Log-Analytics/Readme.md

 ## Getting Started
 ### Dependencies
-Python 3.x
+- Python 3.x
-ClickHouse or any preferred local database system capable of handling large datasets Install requirents txt file
+- ClickHouse or any preferred local database system capable of handling large datasets
+- Install requirents.txt

 ### Executing the Project
-Start the generate.py script to begin log message generation:
+Start the `generate.py` script to begin log message generation.
+You can check messages using `listener.ps1` script or any other tool that can listen to port 10514.
 Collect messages from local port 10514.

-# Implement your parsing and storage logic here
+## Tasks
 - Parse the collected messages.
 This step will require creativity, as message formats can vary widely.
 You may need to write custom parsing functions based on observed patterns in the data.

 - Store the parsed messages in ClickHouse (or your chosen database).
 Ensure your database schema is designed to optimally store and query the data.